sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Code Block 4**: Here, `RTS` basically marks the end of our `RotateText` subroutine, so it will need to be the last line.
 Just note that the `RTS` instruction implies that `RotateText` was "called" from somewhere else in the program.
 In this case, it was from the `NMI` routine, which runs every single frame.</sub>

 Cool, so let's start implementing our 4-step plan from above.

-Since we're not only dealing with one sprite, but rather eight adjacent ones, what programming structure that we just learned can we use to apply the same process to all of them?
+Since we're not only dealing with one tile, but rather eight adjacent ones, what programming structure that we just learned can we use to apply the same process to all of them?
 A loop!

 ```asm
 RotateText: